Multiverse (Magic: The Gathering): The Blind Eternities

 The Blind Eternities is the term more commonly used to describe the space between the planes of reality.
 Filled with chaotic, raw energies such as Aether, Mana, and temporal energy, it is a place where matter and life as known within the planes of reality cannot subsist.
 (The only exceptions are the Planeswalkers, who briefly pass physically through it when they "walk" between planes.)
 As such, not much is known or understood about the Blind Eternities.
 Unfathomable, reality-warping cosmic horrors known as the Eldrazi are said to be born there.
+An upcoming set, Edge of Eternities, is set in an outer space-like region outside of the Blind Eternities.

 Aether

 Aether (previously spelled Æther) is the main type of energy filling the blind eternities, although it can also appear in variable quantities within the planes.
 It is inextricably associated with magic within Magic's shared fictional universe and the use of the word in several Magic cards implies that casting magic involves channeling and manipulating Aether.
 Similarly, "summoning" the creatures around which combat and much of gameplay in Magic revolves is described as "pulling (them) from the Aether".